mehulagg/gitlab/doc/development/secure_coding_guidelines.md

 Gitlab::Utils.check_allowed_absolute_path!(path, path_allowlist)
 ```

-In case the checks have to be done on the API side, there's also the [`FilePath`](https://gitlab.com/gitlab-org/security/gitlab/-/blob/master/lib/api/validations/validators/file_path.rb)
+In the REST API, we have the [`FilePath`](https://gitlab.com/gitlab-org/security/gitlab/-/blob/master/lib/api/validations/validators/file_path.rb)
-Grape validator, which is based on `check_path_traversal!()` and `check_allowed_absolute_path!()`.
+validator that can be used to perform the checking on any file path argument the endpoints have.
 It can be used as follows:

 ```ruby
 requires :file_path, type: String, file_path: { allowlist: ['/foo/bar/', '/home/foo/', '/app/home'] }
 ```

-Remember that absolute paths are not allowed by default.
+**Note:** Absolute paths are not allowed by default.
 If allowing an absolute path is required, you
 will need to provide an array of paths to the parameter `allowlist`.